Turtuk

-Turtuk is a village and the headquarters of an eponymous community development block in the Indian union territory of Ladakh.
-It is a small village sandwiched between the Karakorum Range and the Himalayas, and one of the northernmost villages of India, close to the Line of Control between India and Pakistan.
-Turtuk is situated in the Nubra tehsil of the Leh district, on the banks of the Shyok River.
+Turtuk is a town, the headquarters of the eponymous tehsil and community development block in the Nubra district of Indian union territory of Ladakh.
+Situated on the banks of the Shyok River, sandwiched between the Karakorum Range and the Himalayas, and one of the northernmost habitations of India, close to the Line of Control between India and Pakistan.
 Geographically, the village is in the Baltistan region, which has been under Pakistani administration, except for five villages of the Turtuk block which are part of India.
 These villages form the only region in India populated by Balti people.
 Turtuk is known for its fruit, especially apricots.

-Turtuk was administered by Pakistan and was under Pakistani control until the war of 1971, when the Indian Army regained control again.
+Turtuk was administered by Pakistan and was under Pakistani control until the war of 1971, when the Indian Army captured the area.
 It is also one of the gateways to the Siachen Glacier.